OutSystems/docs-product/src/develop/ui/patterns/mobile/navigation/pagination.md

     ![](<images/pagination-11-ss.png>)

 1. To define what happens when the end user changes from one page to another, from the **Handler** dropdown, select **New Client Action**.
 By default the **New Client Action** contains a **NewStartIndex** input.

-1. To set the start index of the pagination, drag the **StartIndex** onto the client action and set it's value to **NewStartIndex**.
+1. To set the start index of the pagination, drag the **StartIndex** onto the client action and set its value to **NewStartIndex**.
 When a user changes page, the start index will change accordingly.

     ![](<images/pagination-12-ss.png>)